mdcourse/mdcourse.github.io/docs/source/chapters/chapter6.rst

 .. label:: end_test_6a_class

-The evolution of the potential energy as a function of the number of steps are written in the *simulation.log* file.
-The data can be used to plot the evolution of the system with time.
+The evolution of the potential energy as a function of the number of steps is recorded in the *simulation.log* file.
+The data in *simulation.log* can be used to plot the evolution of the system over time.